Noise sensitivity of random walks on groups: Notions of noise sensitivity

 \subsection{Metric notions of noise sensitivity}

 As the notion of $\ell^1$-convergence of measures is strong, it can be interesting to relax it.
-We propose here other notions of noise sensitivity, related to metrics on the group.
+We propose here other notions of noise sensitivity, related to metrics on the group, and motivated by the usual interest in geometric group theory for the large scale aspects of the metric.
 They can be omitted in first reading.

 Given a metric $d$ on a space $E$, we may define other notions of convergence of measures, for instance via the Wasserstein distances, defined for $p \in [1,\infty)$ by:

 In practice, we will rather use a related notion based on the following quantity: given $s>0$ set